Calum-Kerr/pdf-repair-tool/ROADMAP.md

 - Security considerations should be implemented before adding new features
 - Performance testing should be conducted after each major feature addition
 - Regular security audits should be scheduled
 - Resource usage should be continuously monitored
+- Regular compliance audits should be scheduled
+- Data retention policies should be reviewed quarterly